RaghavaAlajangi/DCscope/docs/sec_qg_export_data.rst

 Use cases
 =========
 Sometimes you would like to thin out the number of events or features in a dataset and export the result to a file.
-For instance, Shape-Out can export your DC data to the `flow cytometry standard (.fcs) <https://en.wikipedia.org/wiki/Flow_Cytometry_Standard>`_ file format or to tab-separated values (.tsv) files for data analysis in other software.
-If you export to the .rtdc file format, you will stay in the DC ecosystem, allowing you to make use of dclab and Shape-Out or other software that can interface with HDF5 data.
-Since Shape-Out 2.22.0, it is also possible to export event images as a video file.
+For instance, DCscope can export your DC data to the `flow cytometry standard (.fcs) <https://en.wikipedia.org/wiki/Flow_Cytometry_Standard>`_ file format or to tab-separated values (.tsv) files for data analysis in other software.
+If you export to the .rtdc file format, you will stay in the DC ecosystem, allowing you to make use of dclab and DCscope or other software that can interface with HDF5 data.
+Since DCscope.22.0, it is also possible to export event images as a video file.

 .. _qg_export_data: